Multiband dispersion and warped vortices of strongly-interacting photons: Results

-Figures \ref{fig:Chiral}(e,f) illustrate the corresponding three-dimensional vortex structures.
-The first regime is characterized by three disconnected vortex tubes, each originating from a single-ahead vortex.
-In the second regime, three additional vortex tubes emerge from pair-ahead vortices before the third photon enters.
-The tubes generally merge into a central vortex ring, either inside the medium or during outward propagation.
-The vortex topology in the first regime and ring's warping in the second regime clearly reflect the trigonal symmetry of the underlying dispersion and the light-cone boundaries.
+In the second regime (Fig.~\ref{fig:Chiral}f), three pairs of vortex tubes emerge already from pair-ahead vortices before the third photon enters, reflecting two-body interactions with a six-fold symmetry.
+As the third photon joins, these tubes merge into a central three-body vortex ring.
+The warped ring clearly reflect the trigonal symmetry of the underlying dispersion and the light-cone boundaries.

-We now turn to the experimental verification of these predictions.
-Since direct access to the wavefunction inside the medium is not possible, we reconstruct its topology by probing the conditional phase of photons existing the medium, $\phi^{(3)}$, for a range of ODs \cite{DroriScience2023}.
-The experimental conditions realized in our setup are shown in Fig.~\ref{fig:Chiral}d (blue).
-Figures \ref{fig:exp_vortex}(a-f) present a revised analysis of the data from Ref.~\cite{DroriScience2023}, now assuming only $C_{3v}$ symmetry instead of $C_{6v}$.
-A clear asymmetry $\phi^{(3)}(\eta,\zeta,\mathrm{OD}) \ne \phi^{(3)}(\eta,-\zeta,\mathrm{OD})$ is observed in the planar cross-sections and three-dimensional views.
-The vortex ring in $\phi^{(3)}(\eta,\zeta,\mathrm{OD})$ exhibits strong warping, as predicted, similar to the stationary vortex ring in $\psi(x_1,x_2,x_3)$ inside the cloud.
-The corresponding simulation, incorporating the temporal evolution of the wavefunction after the first and second photon detections, is shown in Fig.~\ref{fig:exp_vortex}.
-It reproduces the $C_{3v}$ symmetry and the warping of the vortices.